 The Middle East part I:

-Location: Turkey, Syria, Lebanon & Palestine / West Bank, during +5 months (the entire jouney)
+Location: Turkey, Syria, Lebanon & Palestine / West Bank; the entire journey took +5 months

 After a few days here, we reach the Cukurova Plain on the border with Syria.
 Along the way, we visit some of the remotest parts of Central Anatolia, while enjoying the scenes and sounds of the timeless Turkish life.
 Turkey is easy-going travel and most stop-overs on our route to Syria are rewarded with friendly locals and a excellent food.
 As it is Spring time, the tourists have disappeared and as we travel east the energy rises due to the area’s proximity to the Kurdish regions and the Syrian border.
 For more taste of Turkey see our Hippy Trail journey and Kurdistan page, or neighboring Iraq.